PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Implement the already-audited exact two-branch `_optimize_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains` root as the next independent immutable indexed plan.
-Preserve its two production positions and order relative to the all-output and bridge roots.
+2. Implement the already-audited `_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` root as the next independent immutable indexed plan.
+Preserve all three production positions and its order relative to the two completed Split-layout plans.
-3. Before mutation, prove its Split/Concat axes, one Conv branch and one direct branch, Conv input/output layout, constants, complete branch closure, public boundaries, graph order, and terminal inverse adapter.
+3. Before mutation, prove its direct Transpose-produced Split input, selected Conv branch, pre/post adapter ownership, Concat inputs and axis, joined direct Split output, source/side provenance, graph order, and the single retained local NCHW boundary.
 Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
-Leave the direct bridge root for the following independent checkpoint.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have